 The concepts here overlap with D3: Store Conscious and Watering Our Positive Seeds.

 During the last few years I have also been working on two articles on the origins of Separation Distress and Grief.
-It is planned that these will be ready and available later this year:
+The first of these, B19, is now available, and B20 will become available during 2018.

 Every effort has been made to ensure that the information given in on this website is accurate and up to date.